Bret Halsey (soccer)

-Bret Halsey (born June 1, 2000) is an American soccer player who plays as a defender for FC Cincinnati 2 in the MLS Next Pro.
+Bret Halsey (born June 1, 2000) is an American professional soccer player who plays as a defender.

 Career

 Youth

 Halsey played high school soccer at Potomac Falls High School, where he was a Second Team All-Conference selection, as well as playing club soccer at Loudoun Soccer Club.
 With Loudoun, Halsey helped the under-16 boys team secure the club's first national title.

 College and amateur

 In 2018, Halsey attended the University of Virginia to play college soccer.
 In three seasons with the Cavaliers, Halsey made 31 appearances, scoring one goal and tallying two assists.
 In his sophomore and junior seasons, he was named to the ACC All-Tournament team.

 In 2019, Halsey also played in the NPSL for Northern Virginia United, where he made three appearances.

 On January 19, 2021, it was announced Halsey would leave college early and sign a Generation Adidas contract, allowing him to enter the 2021 MLS SuperDraft.